thereigo/instasnapgram/README.md

 # Instasnapgram

-⚡ Instasnapgram is a Instagram clone with a real-time post feature, built using React, Next.js, tanstack and Tailwind CSS. ⚡ </br>
+### Instasnapgram is a Instagram clone with a real-time post feature. 🔥 </br>
+✨ Built using React, Next.js, tanstack and Tailwind CSS. ✨ </br>
 ⚡ Powered by Appwrite and Vercel. ⚡

 ## Live Demonstration